freeenergylab/FEP-SPell-ABFE/README.md

 ```

 # Advanced usage:
-Users can fine-tune the behavior of this workflow by editing the configuration yaml file.
-Please note the comments in the yaml file.
+Users can fine-tune the behavior of this workflow by editing the `config.yaml` file.
+Please note the comments in the `config.yaml` file.

 # Dependencies:
 This workflow mainly depends on the following packages: